hard-nett/airdrop/docs/zk-headstash/spec.md

 For effecieny in-circuit hashing, we are using Posiedon as the hkdf hashing algorithm.
 Poseidon is a ZK-friendly hash function used for nullifier derivation, note commitments.

+q: when exactly are we using the posiedon function

 #### Blake3

 For effecieny out of circuit, used as abci-like interface between token-denominations and inputs for `nd` into the circuit.
 Extremely , and we specifically drop 3 bits from the hash when describing an input, since the hashed values is a public known value we do not worry about the impact of collison resisance that occurs, and just specificy protocols to keep a map dedicated to the original values and their trimmed-hash representations.

+q: when exactly are we using the blake3 function

 ### Derivation Inputs